ahmedesa/laravel-api-tool-kit/Readme.md

 ## In Progress

-- **Feature Enhancement:** Adding Schema Support to API Generator (In Progress)
+Adding Schema Support to API Generator

-*Note: The schema feature is inspired by the [Laravel 5 Generators Extended](https://github.com/laracasts/Laravel-5-Generators-Extended/tree/master) package.*

 **How Schema Support Works (Upcoming Feature)**